 I’m not sure I would ever have embarked on such a powerful, affirmative and life changing journey, had I not moved abroad.
 For having had the courage to doing just that and to looking deeply into myself, I’ll be eternal grateful.

-Given that each experience of life, and living in a foreign country, is different, it is difficult to make recommendations as how to deal with this potentially difficult phase of settling in.
+Given that each experience of life, and living in a foreign country, is different - and very much depends on one's individual attachment style - it is difficult to make general recommendations as how to deal with this potentially difficult phase of settling in.
 However, I will say that:

 It’s tempting to seek out friends from one’s home country or from the local expat/immigrant community; and as much as these serve a purpose, can relate to the struggles in this phase of settling in and can turn into lifelong fulfilling friendships, I’d like to encourage everyone to approaching the locals too.
 Not only does this offer one a sense of belonging in the host country, it offers a unique opportunity to learn more about the cultural values and life in the chosen country, and perhaps most importantly, locals don’t have the same tendency to move on after a couple of years in one place like expats.

-Finally, it's important to acknowledge that it's okay to feel confused, lonely and homesick.
+It's important to acknowledge that it's okay to feel confused, lonely and homesick.
 These are all normal aspects of the process of living in a foreign country.
-Your feelings and emotions are trying to teach you something about your current life situation; be gentle with yourself and try to embrace the positive the best you can as well as look for the change necessary to start enjoying the adventure of life in a new country.
+Your feelings and emotions are trying to teach you something about yourself and your current life situation; be gentle with yourself and try to embrace the positive the best you can as well as look for the changes necessary to start enjoying the adventure of life in a new country.